-Under the - b option, British spelling is checked.
-Besides preferring centre, colour, speciality, travelled, etc., this option insists upon -ise in words like standardise, Under the - x option, every plausible stem is printed with = for each word.
+Under the -b option, British spelling is checked.
+Besides preferring "centre," "colour," "speciality," "travelled," etc., this option insists upon the -ise suffix in words like "standardise."

+Under the -x option, every plausible stem is printed with an equals sign (=) for each word.

-The spelling list is based on many sources, and while more haphasard than an ordinary dictionary, is also more effective with respect to proper names and popular technical words.
+The spelling list is based on many sources, and while more haphazard than an ordinary dictionary, it is also more effective with respect to proper names and popular technical words.
 Coverage of the specialized vocabularies of biology, medicine, and chemistry is light.

-Pertinent auxiliary files may be specified by name arguments, indicated below with their default settings.
-The stop list filters out misspellings (e.g., thier=thy- y+ ier) that would otherwise pass.
+Pertinent auxiliary files may be specified by name arguments, indicated in the next section, "Files," with their default settings.
+The stop list filters out misspellings (for example, thier=thy-y+ier) that would otherwise pass.

-Two routines help maintain the hash lists used by spell (both expect a list of words, one per line, from the standard input). spellia adds the words on the standard input to the preexisting list and places a new list on the standard output.
-If no list is specified, the new list is created from scratch.
-Spellout looks up each word read from the standard input, and prints on the standard output those that are missing from (or, with the - d option, present in) the hash list.
-SPELL (CT)
+Two routines help maintain the hash lists used by spell.
+Both expect a list of words, one per line, from the standard input. spellin adds the words on the standard input to the pre-existing list and places a new list on the standard output.
+If no list is specified, the new list is created from scratch. spellout looks up each word read from the standard input and prints on the standard output those that are missing from (or, with the -d option, present in) the hash list.

+D SPELL=/usr/lib/spell/hlist[ab]

-D_SPELL=/usr/lib/spell/hlist[ab] Hashed spelling lists, American and British S_SPELL=/usr/lib/spell/hstop Hashed stop list /tmp/spell.
-Temporary /usr/lib/spell/spellprog Program deroff(CT), eqn(CT), sed(C), sort(C), tbl(CT), tee(C), troff(CT)
+Hashed spelling lists, American and British

+S SPELL=/usr/lib/spell/hstop

+Hashed stop list

+/tmp/spell.

+Temporary

+/usr/lib/spell/spellprog

+Program

+deroff, eqn, tbl, troff

+sed, sort, and tee in "Commands" in the XENIX 286 Reference Manual

+The spelling list's coverage is uneven.
+You may wish to monitor the output for several months and make your own additions.
+Typically, local additions are kept in a separate local dictionary that is added to the hashed list via spellin.

+By default, logging of errors to /usr/lib/spell/spellhlist is turned off.